-The salsa here is going to be “restaurant style”…..not like what you get in a jar.
+The corn and black bean salsa here is going to be “restaurant style”.
+It’s unlike most homemade salsas or what you get in a jar.
 To do this, you’ll need a food processor.
 It also makes use of canned tomatoes.
 Since there are only about 4 weeks a year when one can get truly fresh tomatoes in Chicago, I’m just fine with using canned the rest of the time.
 It’s also a heck of a lot easier and more consistent.

 Corn is really the same way.
 The really good sweet corn only has a few weeks each summer when it’s in its prime.
 So frozen corn is just fine the rest of the year.
 It’s getting mixed into a salsa, not served with a rare fine wine, after all.
 If you do have fresh corn, I’d recommend roasting it first instead of boiling for the best flavor.
 Cook the ears on a grill or in an oven (wrapped in foil) for 15 minutes at 450 degrees.

 Quick and easy salsa made in a food processor with canned tomatoes

 - 2 Cups Quinoa

 - 2 Cans Diced Tomatoes

 - 1/2 Cup White Onion roughly chopped (about half of an onion)